-Moussaka is the Greek’s version of Lasagna.
-It is made of layers of eggplant with a tasty meat filling and topped with a creamy béchamel sauce that is then baked.
-My low carb version is just as delicious as the original version.
+Greek Moussaka is made of layers of fried eggplant with a tasty meat filling and topped with a creamy béchamel sauce that is then baked.
+My low carb Moussaka is just as delicious as the original version.
 You won’t miss the carbs and you won’t have much leftovers!

 Moussaka.
 Have you tried it?
 If not, you have no idea what you are missing out on.
 In fact, you need to go make some right now and try it!!!
 Seriously, the rich spices incorporated into the meat sauce layered over the soft eggplant, topped with the creamy béchamel….INCREDIBLE!!!
 It is one of my favorite Greek dishes.